Battery For Canon R Mirrorless camera

 I hope this post was helpful and it gave you the information you were looking for.
 You can you use any version of the LP-E6 battery in the Canon EOS R. That's any of the 3 versions that are available to you from Canon or you can get one sold by a third party vendor and save lots of money.
 I recommend the most recent version (LP-E6NH) because of it's higher capacity.

-You can check current prices on Amazon for genuine Canon batteries or substitutes below my signature at the end of this post.
+You can check current prices on Amazon for genuine Canon batteries or substitutes below.
+Have a blast.
+Shoot a Canon!

 Author Bruce Lovelace